slatedocs/slate/source/includes/api-reference/_index.html.md

 receive and complete the webhook *while* the POST request is in-flight (in other words, have a server that can handle requests asynchronously).

+Invalid hostnames like localhost will recieve a 403 Forbidden status code.

 ```
 # Request
 curl -H "Authorization: Bearer <personal_access_token>" \